awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.diag-table-ind-bloat.md

 When you change an indexed field in a table, the index update results in one or more dead tuples in that index\.
 By default, the autovacuum process cleans up bloat in indexes, but that cleanup uses a significant amount of time and resources\.
 To specify index cleanup preferences when you create a table, include the vacuum\_index\_cleanup clause\.
 By default, at table creation time, the clause is set to AUTO, which means that the server decides if your index requires cleanup when it vacuums the table\.
 You can set the clause to ON to turn on index cleanup for a specific table, or OFF to turn off index cleanup for that table\.
 Remember, turning off index cleanup might save time, but can potentially lead to a bloated index\.

 You can manually control index cleanup when you VACUUM a table at the command line\.
-Include the INDEX\_CLEANUP clause with a value of ON and the table name to vacuum a table and remove dead tuples from the indexes:
+To vacuum a table and remove dead tuples from the indexes, include the INDEX\_CLEANUP clause with a value of ON and the table name:

 ```
 acctg=> VACUUM (INDEX_CLEANUP ON) receivables;